jordan-ooka/jordan-ooka.github.io/projects/project-4.md

   - Meteor
   - Group Project
   - Web Design
-summary: In Fall 2017 me and a group of my classmates created a website that allowed UH Manoa students to interact with UH Manoa clubs
+summary: In Fall 2017 me and a group of my classmates created a project that allowed UH Manoa students to interact with UH Manoa clubs
 ---